 Unusual sites of gastrinomas are the stomach, jejunum[35,36], biliary tract, liver and kidney.
 Ovarian or pancreatic mucinous cystic tumors that contain a sufficient number of active endocrine cells with gastrin production may also cause ZES, but are uncommon[39-41].

-In our series of sporadic duodenal NETs collected from 1975 to 2006, duodenal gastrin producing tumors account for 49.4% (38) of 77 sporadic NETs (Figure ).
-Surprisingly, only 47.4% (18) of the gastrin-immunoreactive sporadic NETs show an association with ZES (Figure ).
+In our series of sporadic duodenal NETs collected from 1975 to 2006, duodenal gastrin producing tumors account for 49.4% (38) of 77 sporadic NETs (Figure 6).
+Surprisingly, only 47.4% (18) of the gastrin-immunoreactive sporadic NETs show an association with ZES (Figure 6).
 The reason for the lack of ZES in a considerable subset of patients with gastrin-expressing tumors remains to be analyzed in detail.
 Whether these gastrin producing tumors in the duodenum are similar in behavior to the duodenal gastrinomas remains unknown.
 However, it seems that they may have a different biology.
 Terminologically, these NETs with immunohistochemical expression of gastrin but without evidence of ZES should be designated as functionally inactive NETs expressing gastrin, but not as gastrinomas.

 Fifty-nine (76.6%) out of the 77 NETs were endocrinologically not active, 20 of them expressed gastrin.
 These were not associated with ZES.
 All the functionally active NETs (18; 23.4%) were immunohistochemically positive for gastrin and showed a ZES.

 In two large series of sporadic pancreatic NETs from Kiel (n = 383) and Zürich (n = 152) pancreatic gastrinomas were found to be rare tumors, accounting for 4.2% (Kiel) and 5.3% (Zürich) of all collected sporadic tumors, respectively.
-Similar to duodenal tumors an additional 1.6 % (Kiel) and 2.0% (Zürich) of sporadic gastrin-expressing tumors were not associated with ZES and were therefore designated as functionally inactive pancreatic NETs producing gastrin (Figures and ).
+Similar to duodenal tumors an additional 1.6 % (Kiel) and 2.0% (Zürich) of sporadic gastrin-expressing tumors were not associated with ZES and were therefore designated as functionally inactive pancreatic NETs producing gastrin (Figures 7 and 8).